geraintp/wp-zimbra-preauth/readme.txt

 == Description ==

-This plugin adds a login link/image widget that allows loggedin users to automattically login into their Zimbra account based on their wp account email address. [see the Zimbra wiki for more details on preauth](http://wiki.zimbra.com/wiki/Preauth)
+This plugin adds a login link/image widget that allows logged-in users to automatically login into their Zimbra account based on their wp account email address. [see the Zimbra wiki for more details on preauth](http://wiki.zimbra.com/wiki/Preauth)

 Key Features: